practicusai/docs/docs/k8s-setup.md

 * Open Practicus AI App
 * Go to settings > click login
-* Enter service address e.g. http://127.0.0.1 or https://practicus.your_company.com
+* Enter service address e.g. for local test http://local.practicus.io or https://practicus.your_company.com
 * You can use your super admin user / password
 * Click on either Explore or Cloud at the top bar
 * For Explore: You should see a new "Practicus AI Service" (can be renamed later)